 If you wish to attend and travel to the award ceremony or redeem a prize and you are under 18 years of age, you must be accompanied by a teacher or adult supervisor.
 Therefore, the invited team—and, in case of participants under 18, also a teacher or supervisor—may travel to the events.
 All finalists will receive further travel information ahead of the event.

 - 3.5 When will the award ceremony take place?

-The next award ceremony will be held on September 23, 2020, in Frankfurt, Germany.
-If you are among the finalists, you will receive all the information you need in August.
+Due to the current situation there is no date for the award ceremony 2020 yet.
+If you are among the finalists, you will receive all the information you need in time.

 4. LEGAL QUESTIONS